 Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Pierre, baptized at Port-Royal in c1718, age unrecorded, must have been an even more avid wanderer than his older brothers.
-He married Marie-Rose, daughter of Paul Daniel and widow of ____ Mercier, at Grand-Bourg, Guadeloupe, in the Caribbean, in January 1753, before Le Grand Dérangement.
+He married Marie-Rose, daughter of Paul Daniel and _____ and widow of ____ Mercier, at Grand-Bourg, Guadeloupe, in the Caribbean, in January 1753, before Le Grand Dérangement.

 Youngest son Joseph, born in c1699, died at Port-Royal in August 1714.
 He was only 15 years old.